toyozaki/connect-go-example/README.md

-# tempctl
+# connect-go-example

 ## Description

-This repository is a cli template code using golang for me.
+This repository is a sample code using connect (https://connect.build/docs/introduction/)